theaholtlund/grafana-prometheus/README.md

 <details hide>
 <summary>Show / Hide Section</summary>

+### SLOs

+SLOs, quantify services and reliability targets, allowing users to make data-driven decisions in regards to the service.
+This is accomplished through error budgets, which can be defined as the inverse of the objective.
+As such, 100% - Objective = Error Budget.

+### Pyrra

-Pyrra enhances alerting capabilities by providing advanced rules and reports functionality, while SLOs help in defining and tracking service level objectives.
-Pyrra works by extending Prometheus and Alertmanager functionalities, allowing users to define complex alerting rules and track SLO metrics efficiently.
+Pyrra enhances alerting capabilities by providing advanced rules and reports functionality.
+Pyrra works by extending Prometheus and Alertmanager functionalities, allowing users to define complex alerting rules and track SLO metrics.
+Creating Pyrra SLOs is done through CRDs, defining name, namespace, labels and so on for the SLO.

 </details>